 Lake Bled - 1 day

 From Kobarid, we took the sinuous mountain road of the Julian Alps to reach Lake Bled.
 This town feels like fairy-tale with it iconic blue water and the alps in the background are simply stunning.
+Bled is also the perfect day trip from Ljubljana.
 For a complete guide of what to do in Bled in one day, be sure to check my other article!

-From here, you can also visit Lake Bohinj, the other must-see lake.
-Unfortunately we did not have time to see it.
+From here, you can also visit Lake Bohinj, the other must-see lake and Vintgar Gorge.
+Unfortunately we did not have time to visit neither of them.

 Ljubljana - 2 days

 While nature is a big portion of this road trip through Slovenia, a visit to the capital cannot be missed.
 Ljubljana is the biggest city in the country but it remains a small city compared to other European capitals.
 The charming capital holds numerous activities and delicious restaurants.
 This youthful and vibrant city is perfect to visit in 2 days, and it is specially pleasant to walk with all the car-free zones.
 For a complete list of what to do, where to eat or where to sleep in the Slovenian capital, I will suggest to read my complete itinerary.

 While you are there, why not have dinner at the castle with a stunning view of the city (read more about it here)?
 Or why not do a food tour to taste all the culinary secrets that the city holds?

 The Slovenian capital is located in the center of the country and it is the perfect base to do many day trips, like Predjama Castle.
 Most of the other towns or attractions are between 1 or 2 hours away.